 - Increase your iron intake - this is if your yellowish eyes are a result of having anemia.
 Beef, chicken, beans and green leafy vegetables are great foods to increase your iron

-See more of our posts on eye health, laser eye surgery and vision, here.
+See more of our posts on eye health, laser eye surgery and vision, visit our guides page.